 In our northern climes, before the advent of artificial sources of light, the months of winter were a long dark time.
 Nature too, took her rest and there wasn’t much to do on the land for our farming ancestors.
 Long nights and cold days meant folks got a break from the busyness of life and entered into a more timeless place.
 The stillness without encouraged a slowing down, uncovering a stillness within.
 It’s the place before the formation of ideas; before an opinion or comparison arises.
 It’s the place of intuition, inspiration, improvisation and creativity.

 What did our ancestors do during the long dark winter months?
-Told stories, stoked the fire, made love, slept, painted, played music, made something simple and hearty to eat, bundled up and took walks.
+We can imagine that they told stories, stoked the fire, made love, slept, painted, played music, made something hearty to eat from what had been stored or was on hand, and bundled up and took walks.

 A man went to visit a teacher to find out about Zen.
 While the teacher served tea, the professor talked about what he knew about Zen.
 The master poured the man’s cup to the brim, and then kept pouring.